PerttuHamalainen/MediaAI/Lessons/GettingStarted.md

 On the other hand, the Jupyter interface lacks code autocompletion and other common productivity features, which is why most serious developers use tools like Visual Studio instead of Jupyter.

-# Running the notebooks
+## Running the notebooks on your own computer
 You can run the notebooks locally on your machine by opening the Anaconda prompt and typing ```activate MediaAI``` (assuming that MediaAI is the Anaconda environment into which you've installed everything), and then ```jupyter notebook --notebook-dir MYPATH```, where the you should replace MYPATH with the folder where you've copied or cloned this repository.

+## Running the notebooks on jupyter.cs.aalto.fi
 Alternatively, you can log in to [Aalto's Jupyter service](https://jupyter.cs.aalto.fi) with your Aalto account, and select this course from the spawner menu.
 After this, when you do this for the first time, clone this repository by opening a terminal and typing ```git clone https://github.com/PerttuHamalainen/MediaAI```.
 After that, you can browse to the code/Jupyter folder and click on the notebooks to open and edit.

-## Tensors, numpy, matplotlib
+## Lesson structure
+The notebooks form a progression:

-[This Jupyter notebook](../Code/Jupyter/DataAndTensors.ipynb) introduces you to tensors, numpy and matplotlib, the basic tools you need for any scientific computing.
+* [Introduction to tensors, numpy and matplotlib](../Code/Jupyter/DataAndTensors.ipynb), the basic tools you need for any scientific computing.

-Key takeaways:
+* [Training a very simple neural network](../Code/Jupyter/PredictWeight.ipynb)  using a [Kaggle](https://www.kaggle.com/) dataset of human height and weight.

+* [Image classification](../Code/Jupyter/MNIST.ipynb), the bread-and-butter of neural networks.

+* [Fooling the image classifier with adversarial images](../Code/Jupyter/AdversarialMNIST.ipynb).
+This is a bit more advanced topic, but included to demonstrate that discriminative models also have applications in generating images and visualizations.
+We will also revisit the topic later.

+The lesson focuses on [Tensorflow](https://www.tensorflow.org/), which is the currently dominant deep learning library, although [PyTorch](https://pytorch.org/) is gaining in popularity.
+Those interested are encouraged to port the exercises to PyTorch!

+## Tensors, numpy, matplotlib key takeaways

 * Tensors are multidimensional arrays of numbers.
 The *rank* of a tensor defines the dimensionality.
 * The *shape* of a tensor is an 1D array of numbers that describe how many elements the array has in each dimension.